mist-cloud-eu/mist-cloud-eu.github.io/cron.md

 In order to run code at fixed intervals in mist-cloud we can use _cron jobs_.
 A mist cron job is a mechanism that can be configured to post custom events to the rapids at fixed times.
 For example, every 5 minutes (`*/5 * * * *`), or the last weekday of every month (`0 0 L * *`).

-Our syntax of cron has 5-6 elements:
+Although the complete syntax of cron expressions is out of the scope of this tutorial, our syntax of cron has 5-6 elements:
 * Seconds (optional)
 * Minutes
 * Hours